EU makes public its wish list for under-fire U.S. trade deal

 The 18-page document, which had been widely leaked, says what cannot be included in a trade deal, such as audiovisual services, and what the European Commission should push for, such as an opening up of U.S. public tenders to EU companies.

-The United States and the EU want to seal a free trade deal encompassing half the world's economic output, which advocates say could bring economic gains of around $100 billion (61.78 billion pounds) a year for both sides.
+The United States and the EU want to seal a free trade deal encompassing half the world's economic output, which advocates say could bring economic gains of around $100 billion a year for both sides.

-However, environmentalists and consumer groups have criticised it as a sellout to big business.
+However, environmentalists and consumer groups have criticized it as a sellout to big business.
 They say it threatens to undermine EU standards, particularly on food and agriculture.

 They and EU lawmakers have also complained about a lack of transparency.
 Even the European Commission, which handles negotiations on behalf of the EU states, has said it would better to prove it has nothing to hide.